Happy

 Mom Elena with daughter Adriana along the Loire bike paths with orange Girolibero bike

-In case of puncture or other problems?
+In case of punctures or other problems?

 Two Girolibero bikes and cart parked in front of a Loire boulangerie

-Arriving at the hotel, here is a well-deserved rest: “but do you know that the shower made me hungry?”
+Arriving at the hotel, here is a well-deserved rest: “But do you know that the shower made me hungry?”

 Loire river with many people sitting along the road